Magic is alive! Experience the excitement of Merlin’s world first-hand in the Dragon Tower.

 - No wheelchair access to the attraction.

-- Guide dogs are not recommend to enter the Dragon Tower due to low lighting, steps throughout, lighting effects and loud noises.
+- Registered assistance dogs are not recommend to enter the Dragon Tower due to low lighting, steps throughout, lighting effects and loud noises.

 - Strictly no photography or mobile phone use is allowed in the tower.